hood211/CollisEtal_IceChannels/00_ReadMe.txt

 > "02b_Script_SavedImages"
 Saved Rdat from select R scripts.
 These are generated and loaded at the end of R scripts.

-NOTE: These were generating issues with pushing to GitHub and are kept locally.
-They can be generated with code in this repo.
-The original files are available upon request.
+NOTE "05_PropNfix_2015_2016_Rdat" was too large to share on Github and is kept locally.
+It can be generated with code ("05_PropNfixers_2015_16_17.R") and data in this repo.
+The original file is available upon request.

 ----------